-Phase I addresses flow requirements in the San Joaquin River watershed tributaries, including the Tuolumne River, for the projection of fish and wildlife and salinity requirements in the southern Delta for the protection of agriculture.
-The final SWRCB adopted the Final Substitute Environmental Document (SED) and proposed changes amendments to the Bay-Delta Plan will be released for public review in the upcoming months December 2018.
+Phase I addresses flow requirements in the San Joaquin River tributaries, including the Tuolumne River, for the projection of fish and wildlife and salinity requirements in the southern Delta for the protection of agriculture.
+SWRCB adopted the Final Substitute Environmental Document (SED) and amendments to the Bay-Delta Plan in December 2018.
 The State's update to the Bay-Delta Plan requires the release of much more water for fish; specifically, 40% of the unimpaired flow on the San Joaquin River tributaries, including the Tuolumne River, from February through June of each year.
 This requirement will substantially reduce the amount of water available for the 1.8 million residents, 40,000 businesses, and thousands of community agencies in Alameda, San Mateo, and Santa Clara Counties.